brechmos-stsci/jwst_lib.models/doc/source/devel/metadata.rst

 .. note::

    According to the JSON Schema spec, properties are logically unordered.
-However, `jwstlib.models` will preserve the order of the properties as written in the schema when writing out to a file.
+However, `jwst_lib.models` will preserve the order of the properties as written in the schema when writing out to a file.

 additionalProperties